Perdjesk/valheim-fixedmaptable/README.md

 # FixedMapTable mod for Valheim

-This mod address different behavior use cases when sharing map exploration and pins using MapTable (i.e cartography table).
+This mod addresses different behavior use cases when sharing map exploration and pins using MapTable (i.e cartography table).

 ## Goals
 - Allow collaborative map exchanges between players by allowing player to modify each other pins.